briannval/test-yourself/README.md

 # Test Yourself

-Test your knowledge on any topic, simply and accessibly
+Test your knowledge on any topic, simply and accessibly.

 ## Run Locally